sayanta01/JS/notes/fullstackopen/03-node-express/01-intro.md

   app.use(unknownEndpoint)`

+# To know
+Classic confusion in backend development??
+- JSON is just a string version of an object

 # Terms
 <!-- console.log(Math.floor(Math.random() * (max  min  1))  min) -->
-Request body - JSON data sent to the server using HTTP methods like POST/PUT Interface - Set of rules that dictate how different parts of system can interact
+Request body: JSON data sent to the server using HTTP methods like POST/PUT
+Interface: Set of rules that dictate how different parts of system can interact
+Endpoint: A specific URL and method that the client uses to ask the server to do something or return data
+- Different URLs (and methods) that point to different actions `GET /api/notes`

 # Vocab
-Cumbersome - Large or heavy and therefore difficult to carry or use Intriguing - Fascinating
+Cumbersome: Large or heavy and therefore difficult to carry or use
+Intriguing: Fascinating
-Idempotent - Repeatable
+Idempotent: Repeatable
-Yield - Provide
+Yield: Provide